 A woman said on Twitter on Monday that she had been raped by Amore in October in Phoenix.
 While describing the incident, she said she had filed a report with the Phoenix police department, which has been confirmed by ProWrestlingSheet.com.

 "WWE has zero tolerance for matters involving sexual harassment or sexual assault.
 Until this matter is resolved, Eric Arndt (aka Enzo Amore) has been suspended."

-WWE instituted a sexual assault policy in 2014 that specifies that any talent would be suspended immediately for an arrest, and that WWE can suspend for any evidence found.
+WWE instituted a policy regarding sexual assault in 2014.
+In it, it's outlined that any talent would be suspended immediately after an arrest, and that WWE can suspend for any evidence found.
 Here's what the section of the WWE Wellness Policy says about sexual assault:

-Enzo Amore was scheduled to defend his cruiserweight title against Cedric Alexander at the Royal Rumble this coming Sunday.
+Amore was scheduled to defend his title against Cedric Alexander at the Royal Rumble this coming Sunday.